Bounnhang Vorachit: Political career

 Prior to becoming prime minister in 2001, he served as deputy prime minister since 1996.
 In addition, he was from 1996 to 1999 chairman of the Lao-Vietnamese Cooperation Committee and from 1999 to 2001 minister of finance.
 On 26 March 2001, he was elected chairman of the Council of Ministers (Prime Minister) of Laos.
 On 8 June 2006, he was followed by the former 1st deputy prime minister Bouasone Bouphavanh in the office of prime minister.
 He himself became vice-president of the Democratic People's Republic of Laos on March 8, 2006 and thus deputy to Choummaly Sayasone.

 Bounnhang's ties with Vietnam run deep.
 He underwent military training there and, after taking part in founding the Lao People's Democratic Republic in 1975, he studied socialist thought there.

-He became vice president on 8 June 2006, when Bouasone Bouphavanh was appointed as prime minister.
+He became vice president on 8 June 2006, when Bouasone Bouphavanh was appointed prime minister.
 At the 10th Congress of the Lao People's Revolutionary Party, he was elected to succeed Choummaly Sayasone as general secretary on 22 January 2016, effectively making him the leader of Laos.

 Bounnhang Vorachit is married to Khammeung Vorachit and is the father of three sons and two daughters.
 One of his daughters, Bounkham Vorachit, was elected to the 11th LPRP Central Committee.

 At the 11th congress of the Lao People's Revolutionary Party (2021), he stepped down as General Secretary in favor of Thongloun Sisoulith.